-2. REFERENCED AND RELATED STANDARDS
+2. REFERENCED AND RELATED STANDARDS AND PUBLICATIONS

 2.1 Referenced American National Standards.
-This standard is intended to be used in conjunction with the latest approved revision of all the American National Standards.
+This standard is intended to be used with all applicable American National Standards.
+When these referenced standards are superseded by a revision approved by the American National Standards Institute (ANSI) the most recent revision shall apply: